Chad Wellmon and Andrew Piper

 Chad Wellmon is associate professor of German studies at the University of Virginia.
 He is the author, most recently, of Organizing Enlightenment: Information Overload and the Invention of the Modern Research University and coeditor of Rise of the Research University: A Sourcebook.
 He can be reached at firstname.lastname@example.org.
 Andrew Piper is professor and William Dawson Scholar of Languages, Literatures, and Cultures at McGill University.
 He is the director of .txtLAB, a digital humanities laboratory, and author of Book Was There: Reading in Electronic Times.

 [This is an updated page.
 Some of the data and content has changed from when it was first posted.
-Click here to download the original version of the essay, and click here to read Jordan Brower and Scott Ganz's response—ED.]
+Click here to download the original version of the essay, click here to read Jordan Brower and Scott Ganz's response, and click here to read Chad Wellmon, Andrew Piper, and Yuancheng Zhu's rejoinder to Brower and Ganz.—ED.]

 We would like to acknowledge the support of the Social Sciences and Humanities Research Council of Canada in providing funding for this project.
 We would also like to acknowledge the work of Esther Vinarov, Shoshana Schwebel, and Anne Manasché who were responsible for the collection and preparation of the data.
 All data and code for this project can be found here: https://doi.org/10.6084/m9.figshare.4558072.v3